 Health and care partners in Hampshire and the Isle of Wight have a long history of working together.
-Over the last three years NHS and local government organisations have continued to join forces to tackle the historical challenges that had been difficult to solve by working separately.
+Over the last four years NHS and local government organisations have continued to join forces to tackle the historical challenges that had been difficult to solve by working separately.
 Leaders are trying new and different approaches to tackling these issues and we are beginning to see real improvements in the services we offer our population as well as our financial performance.
 We are focusing on projects where we can take advantage of economies of scale, share expertise or make better use of our finite resources.

 What are our local challenges?

 Why do we need to change what we do?

 At the moment we work primarily as organisations, leading and managing to deliver on our own priorities, as opposed to focusing on wider changes.
 This means that we have issues such as fragmented services and limited integration with non-health partners such as our local authorities and the voluntary sector much of which is based on a reactive approach to treating patients' needs rather than proactively planning and supporting their wellbeing.

 While we have collaborated as a system for several years, we need to ambitiously transform the way we deliver care to be sustainable and overcome the barriers we face.

 We are committed to transforming services and doing things once, where it makes most sense.
 We are also clear, however, that care should be delivered as local to individuals as possible, with the needs of local communities central to our planning.

 Over the last few years, we have experienced significant challenges in providing the care that local people deserve.

 Some of our key challenges are that we find it difficult to ensure people are seen within four hours at our A&Es, people are waiting longer for both inpatient and outpatient appointments, and we have a lack of capacity in community services.